 Time of Year Accessible: Year round

-There is an updated playground and covered picnic area by the parking lot (both are currently closed due to COVID-19).
+There is an updated playground and covered picnic area by the parking lot.
 It’s a great spot to pack a lunch and stay for the afternoon!

 The Perfect Spot for Little Hikers and Stroller Companions

 Between the playground and the paved paths, this trail is great for strollers and younger hikers.
 We were happy to stroll and scooter the afternoon away.
 (Note that bikes, scooters, rollerblades, and skateboards are not permitted on the boardwalks).